bhavya632/bhavya632/README.md

 ### 🚀 About Me

-I'm an enthusiastic learner and builder passionate about artificial intelligence, machine learning, and data science.
-Currently, I'm pursuing a BS in Computer Science and Mathematics with a minor in Linguistics at UMass Amherst, where I'm always looking for ways to blend technology, logic, and language.
+I am an enthusiastic learner and builder passionate about artificial intelligence, machine learning, and data science.
+Currently, I am pursuing a BS in Computer Science and Mathematics with a minor in Linguistics at UMass Amherst, where I am always looking for ways to blend technology, logic, and language.

 - 🌱 **Currently Learning:** Advanced ML, Azure & AWS, scalable AI solutions
 - 💼 **Internships/Fellowships/experience:**